Airline Marketing and Advertising Use Cases from American Airlines, Ryanair, Air France, and Others

 Gamification of travel experience

-Gamification, a term that came up from the pedagogical discipline, means turning something into a game-like process with rules, target, and reward.
+Gamification, a term that came up from the pedagogical discipline, means turning something into a game-like process with rules, targets, and rewards.
 Air France turned the whole travel experience into a game with the help of mobile diversion Cloud Slicer.

 Passengers are competing at the game